ulab-uiuc/research-arcade/README.md

 ### Core Operations

 The following examples demonstrate the core operations available in ResearchArcade.
-For comprehensive examples covering all supported tables and operations, please refer to the `examples` directory in the repository.
+For comprehensive examples covering all supported tables and operations, please refer to the `examples/tutorials.ipynb` file in the repository.

 #### Table Construction